yannick-couzinie/expander/README.md

 ### TODOs

-- Include a test case when this is `expander.py` is run directly, correctly asserting that the right results come out.
+- Include a test case when `expander.py` is run directly, correctly asserting that the right results come out.
-- Write a function that divides list at certain characters (apostrophe in our case)
+- Write a function that divides list at certain characters (apostrophe in our case), and refactor code with it.
-- Combine the he-she-it cases to one central `<HSI>` case in order to get more test cases and thusly improve accuracy.
+- Combine the he-she-it cases to one central `<HSI>` case in order to get more test cases and thusly improve accuracy (may not be sensible, as the cases for he/she and it are different).
+- Adapt `load_stanford` in `utils.py` to use the new CoreNLPPOSTagger and CoreNLPNERTagger instead of the deprecated ones.